tgardner/wordpress-flickr-manager/readme.txt

 *CHANGE: From version 1.1 onwards you can upload images directly to Flickr by clicking 'Upload Photo' on the Flickr Manager panel (located beneath the tinyMCE editor) on the edit page.*

 == Screenshots ==1.
 The Flickr Manager Panel that appears on the post insertion screen.
+2. The upload panel available from the image insertion panel under the WYSIWYG.
+3. The Flickr management page under the 'Manage' menu.